build-on-aws/content/tutorials/s3-batch-operations-restore/index.md

 ---
-title: "Using Amazon S3 Batch Operations to restore archived objects from Amazon S3 Glacier storage classes"
+title: "Using Amazon S3 Batch Operations to restore archived objects from an Amazon S3 Glacier storage classes"
 description: "Two or three sentences describing the problem, the solution, and tools or services used along the way"
 tags:
     - tutorials
     - aws
-    - list-of-other-tags-as-kebab-case-like-this-with-dashes-separating-and-all-lower-case-like-below
-    - tag-1
+    - s3
-    - tag-2
+    - s3 batch operations
 authorGithubAlias: dsonger73
-authorName: Name Surname
+authorName: Yeswanth Narra, Arjun Rawal, Daimon Songer
 date: 2023-10-20
 ---